Information argument

 Gitt is impressed by the intangibility of mental states.
 He says that we can’t touch or see consciousness, whereas we can touch and see matter.
 But the claim that we can touch and see matter is not true with respect to dark matter, which makes up 85 percent of all matter.
 Of the remaining 15 percent, neutrinos are the second most common particle in the universe (after photons).
 In the time it takes you to read this sentence, tens of billions of neutrinos have traveled through your pinky toe.
 How many did you see or feel?

 As mysterious as consciousness is, bear in mind that every mysterious entity that became unmysterious (or less mysterious) did so by getting conscripted into the physical realm.
 It became explicable as a product of quantum fields.
 Unfortunately, quantum fields themselves remain pretty gosh-darn mysterious.
 We have scant reason, apart from temperamental optimism, to trust that quantum field theory, or any future science, will ever fully explain consciousness.
 Maybe it will.
-Maybe it won’t.
+Maybe it won’t.[12]+

-The amount of information required to describe any physical object or system can be expressed as a string of binary digits, more commonly known as bits.
+The information required to describe any physical object or system can be expressed as a string of binary digits, more commonly known as bits.
 Each bit has a value of one or zero (true or false).
 The more homogenous and uniform a physical system is, the fewer bits are required to describe it.
 Thus, a highly uniform or organized system contains relatively little information.

 Most information comes from nonliving matter.
 The universe shortly after the Big Bang contained lots of entropy in the cosmic microwave background radiation.
 Entropy produced since the Big Bang is primarily locked within black holes.
-Thus, contrary to Gitt’s thesis, it’s not conscious beings, or even living organisms, that create most information.
+So, contrary to Gitt’s thesis, it’s not conscious beings, or even living organisms, that create most information.
 Indeed, even information created by conscious beings ultimately emanates from their constituent matter.

-There is no sound reason to postulate a god to explain the production of information.
+God isn’t required to explain the production of information.

-[1] Quoted in: John Aston and Michael Westacott, The Big Argument: Does God Exist?
+[1] John Aston and Michael Westacott, The Big Argument: Does God Exist?
 Green Forrest, AR: Master Books, Inc., 2005), 56.

 [2] Isabelle Robinson, “How Much Does the Internet Weigh?”
 AZoQuantum, April 20, 2018, https://www.azoquantum.com/Article.aspx?ArticleID=68.

 [5] The neuroscientist Stuart Firestein notes that the textbook Principles of Neuroscience weighs more than twice as much as an adult human brain.
 Writing, historically our most prominent form of information storage, is quite crude and inefficient.
 Even modern computers are crude and inefficient.
 David Wilkinson says that predicting weather in the distant future would require a computer larger than we can build.
-If we were to assume that Heisenberg’s uncertainty principle didn’t block us from obtaining information on the subatomic scale, the information available on that scale would exceed our computational abilities.
+If we were to assume that Heisenberg’s uncertainty principle didn’t block us from obtaining information on the subatomic scale, the information available on that scale would exceed our computational abilities—not just now, but forever.
 Hence, the cosmos can never be thoroughly predictable.
-This does not, of course, imply that nature is indeterminate, just indeterminable.
+This does not, of course, imply that nature is indeterminate, just indeterminable. ♣ Owl In Space, “Understanding Time | A Conversation with Professor David Wilkinson,” June 16, 2019, YouTube video, 31:09, https://youtu.be/P1INTRVHp6c.

+[7] Tegmark, Our Mathematical Universe, 295.
 Evolved Atheist, Colin McGinn on Consciousness, December 6, 2009, YouTube video, 9:47, https://youtu.be/jhOqaetijUc.

 [9] Quoted in: George Sylvester Viereck, Glimpses of the Great (Duckworth, 1930), 372–3.